 Physical medicine and rehabilitation services

-Chronic pain from a condition affecting your muscles, bones and joint, or nervous system can restrict movement.
+Physical medicine and rehabilitation care that’s focused on improving your movement and quality of life.
 Our physical medicine and rehabilitation services can work with you to help improve function in your daily living, and improve your quality of life.

 What it is